julie-tooi/baikal_amphipod_pipelines/README.md

   -t THREADS, --threads THREADS
 ```

-The example command, where we use the assemblies for analysis:
+Example command, where we use the assemblies for analysis:

 ```bash
 python3 run_pipelines.py -i '/path/to/batch/data/*' -db /path/to/mmseqs_database/exapmle/swisssprot -c /path/to/filtering/file/contaminant.fasta -type 1 -t 6